Jason-cs18/Awesome-AI-Systems/README.md

 2. Personalized AI (Design AI Systems that enable personalized applications and services yet do not compromise user's privacy and security).
 3. AI across organizations (Design AI Systems that can train on datasets owned by different organizations without compromising their confidentiality, and in the process provide AI capabilities that span the boundaries of potentially competing organization).
 4. AI demands outpucing the Moore's Law (Develop domain-specific architectures and software systems to address the performance needs of future AI applications in the post-Moore's Law era, including custom chips for AI work-loads, edge-cloud systems to efficiently process data at the edge, and techniques for abstracting and sampling data).
-In the four challenges, [1] proposed nine research opportunites: 1) Continual learning; 2) Robust decision; 3) Explainable decision; 4) Secure enclaves; 5) Adversarial learning; 6) Sharing learning on confidential data; 7) AI-specific architecturesl; 8) Composable AI systems;
+In the four challenges, [1] proposed nine research opportunites: 1) Continual learning; 2) Robust decision; 3) Explainable decision; 4) Secure enclaves; 5) Adversarial learning; 6) Sharing learning on confidential data; 7) AI-specific architecturesl; 8) Composable AI systems;9) Cloud-edge systems. <br>
-9) Cloud-edge systems.
 I arrange AI-sys papers in these nine categories as follows and put classic AI papers in the first subsection.<br>

 [1] [Stoica et al. A Berkeley View of Systems Challenges for AI.](https://arxiv.org/pdf/1712.05855.pdf)
 ## Classic AI-models